-- Certification for Authorized Organizational Representative or Individual Proposer: The AOR is required to complete certifications regarding the accuracy and completeness of statements contained in the proposal, as well as to certify that the organization (or individual) agrees to accept the obligation to comply with award terms and conditions. - Certification Regarding Conflict of Interest: The AOR is required to complete certifications stating that the institution 13 has implemented and is enforcing a written policy on conflicts of interest, consistent with the provisions of AAG Chapter IV.A.; that, to the best of his/her knowledge, all financial disclosures required by the conflict of interest policy were made; and that conflicts of interest, if any, were, or prior to the institution's expenditure of any funds under the award, will be, satisfactorily managed, reduced or eliminated in accordance with the institution's conflict of interest policy.
+- Certification for Authorized Organizational Representative or Individual Proposer: The AOR is required to complete certifications regarding the accuracy and completeness of statements contained in the proposal, as well as to certify that the organization (or individual) agrees to accept the obligation to comply with award terms and conditions. - Certification Regarding Conflict of Interest: The AOR is required to complete certifications stating that the institution14 has implemented and is enforcing a written policy on conflicts of interest, consistent with the provisions of AAG Chapter IV.A.; that, to the best of his/her knowledge, all financial disclosures required by the conflict of interest policy were made; and that conflicts of interest, if any, were, or prior to the institution's expenditure of any funds under the award, will be, satisfactorily managed, reduced or eliminated in accordance with the institution's conflict of interest policy.
 Conflicts that cannot be satisfactorily managed, reduced or eliminated must be disclosed to NSF via use of the Notifications and Requests Module in the NSF FastLane System. - Drug-Free Workplace: The AOR is required to complete a certification regarding the Drug-Free Workplace Act.
 See GPG Exhibit II-3 for the full text of the Drug-Free Workplace Certification. - Debarment and Suspension: The AOR is required to complete a certification regarding Debarment and Suspension.
 See GPG Exhibit II-4 for the full text of the Debarment and Suspension Certification. - Certification Regarding Lobbying: When the proposal exceeds \$100,000, the AOR is required to complete a certification regarding lobbying restrictions.
 The Certification for Contracts, Grants, Loans and Cooperative Agreements is included in full text on the FastLane submission screen as well as in

-&lt;sup>12Detailed instructions for completion of this process are available electronically on the FastLane Website.
+13Detailed instructions for completion of this process are available electronically on the FastLane Website.

-&lt;sup>13For consistency with the Department of Health and Human Services conflict of interest policy, in lieu of "organization," NSF is using the term "institution" which includes all categories of proposers.
+14For consistency with the Department of Health and Human Services conflict of interest policy, in lieu of "organization," NSF is using the term "institution" which includes all categories of proposers.

 GPG Exhibit II-5.
-The box for "Disclosure of Lobbying Activities" must be checked on the proposal Cover Sheet only if, pursuant to paragraph 2 of the certification, submission of the SF LLL is required.
+The box for "Disclosure of Lobbying Activities" must be checked on the Cover Sheet only if, pursuant to paragraph 2 of the certification, submission of the SF LLL is required.15

 - Certification Regarding Nondiscrimination: The AOR is required to complete a certification regarding compliance with NSF Nondiscrimination regulations and policies.
-See GPG Exhibit II-6 for the full text of the Nondiscrimination Certification. - Certification Regarding Flood Hazard Insurance: Two sections of the National Flood Insurance Act of 1968 (42 USC §4012a and §4106) bar Federal agencies from giving financial assistance for acquisition or construction purposes in any area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards unless the: - (1) community in which that area is located participates in the national flood insurance program; and - (2) building (and any related equipment) is covered by adequate flood insurance.
+See GPG Exhibit II-6 for the full text of the Nondiscrimination Certification.
+This certification sets forth the nondiscrimination obligations with which all grantees must comply.
+These obligations also apply to subrecipients, subgrantees, and subcontractors under the award.
+The proposer, therefore, shall obtain the NSF Nondiscrimination Certification that applies to be, or serves as a subrecipient, subgrantee or subcontractor under the award (for other than the provision of commercially available supplies, materials, equipment or general support services) prior to entering into the subaward arrangement. - Certification Regarding Flood Hazard Insurance: Two sections of the National Flood Insurance Act of 1968 (42 USC §4012a and §4106) bar Federal agencies from giving financial assistance for acquisition or construction purposes in any area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards unless the:

+(1) community in which that area is located participates in the national flood insurance program; and

+(2) building (and any related equipment) is covered by adequate flood insurance.

-By electronically signing the proposal Cover Sheet, AORs for prospective grantees located in FEMA-designated special flood hazard areas are certifying that adequate flood insurance has been or will be obtained in the following situations:
+By electronically signing the Cover Sheet, AORs for prospective grantees located in FEMA-designated special flood hazard areas are certifying that adequate flood insurance has been or will be obtained in the following situations: